nathanael-fijalkow/TheoretiCS_doc/editors.md

 ### Editors-in-chief: communicate decision of Phase 1 to the authors

-The Editors-in-chief send the reviews to the authors and moves the paper to phase 2.
+The Editors-in-chief send the reviews to the authors and move the paper to phase 2.
 This will always be done by the Editors-in-chief -- do not move a paper to phase 2 yourself!

 ### Assigned editors: take care of the review process for Phase 2

-Once the paper has been moved to phase 2 by the editors and is in status "Reviewed", you can now invite reviewers again.
+Once the paper has been moved to phase 2 by the Editors-in-chief and is in status "Reviewed", you can now invite reviewers again.

 #### Reinviting a Phase 1 reviewer